LEEYJ1021/structural-signal-irrelevance/README.md

 > **Repository status & how to read it.** This is a research repository documenting a
 > working analysis pipeline, organized around an evidentiary structure that keeps
 > pre-specified confirmatory hypotheses distinct from post-hoc exploratory research
+> questions, and is intended as the working basis for a future manuscript rather than a
-> questions.
-Every claim below carries an explicit evidence tag — **[CONFIRMATORY]**,
+> publication itself.
+Every claim below carries an explicit evidence tag —
-> **[POST-HOC / EXPLORATORY]**, **[POST-HOC / FURTHER EXPLORATORY]**, or **[FUTURE WORK]**
+> **[CONFIRMATORY]**, **[POST-HOC / EXPLORATORY]**, **[POST-HOC / FURTHER EXPLORATORY]**,
-> — so a reader can calibrate confidence at a glance: read §5 (H1, H2) alone for the
+> or **[FUTURE WORK]** — so a reader can calibrate confidence at a glance: read §5 (H1, H2)
-> pre-registered-style result; continue to §6 (RQ2a–RQ2c) to see why H2's heterogeneity was
+> alone for the pre-registered-style result; continue to §6 (RQ2a–RQ2c) to see why H2's
-> not perfectly uniform; continue to §16 (M1–M3), the newest and most exploratory tier, to
+> heterogeneity was not perfectly uniform; continue to §16 (M1–M3), the newest and most
-> see whether that heterogeneity can be narrowed algorithmically.
-As the analysis
+> exploratory tier, to see whether that heterogeneity can be narrowed algorithmically.
+As
-> progressed, a few framing and naming choices were refined along the way, and both the
+> the analysis progressed, a few framing and naming choices were refined along the way,
-> earlier and later versions are kept on record in `docs/METHODOLOGY_NOTES.md` as a matter
+> and both the earlier and later versions are kept on record in
-> of methodological transparency.
-Most notably, the post-hoc investigation into H2's
+> `docs/METHODOLOGY_NOTES.md` as a matter of methodological transparency.
+Most notably,
-> heterogeneity — originally numbered "H3" — is now presented as three explicitly-named
+> the post-hoc investigation into H2's heterogeneity — originally numbered "H3" — is now
-> research questions (RQ2a/RQ2b/RQ2c), reserving "hypothesis" for H1 and H2, the two claims
+> presented as three explicitly-named research questions (RQ2a/RQ2b/RQ2c), reserving
-> genuinely fixed in advance; no underlying statistic changed, only the names and section
+> "hypothesis" for H1 and H2, the two claims genuinely fixed in advance; no underlying
-> boundaries (entry B7).
-A small number of legacy figure legends and script variables still
+> statistic changed, only the names and section boundaries (entry B7).
+A small number of
-> carry the earlier "H3" label internally — mapped in
+> legacy figure legends and script variables still carry the earlier "H3" label internally
-> `appendix/hypothesis_id_legacy_mapping.md` for reference.
-This is a research repository,
+> — mapped in `appendix/hypothesis_id_legacy_mapping.md` for reference.
+This is a research
-> not a publication, and nothing here should be cited as a peer-reviewed result.
+> repository, not a publication, and nothing here should be cited as a peer-reviewed
+> result.

 > **A note on labels and figures in this version.** Figures 1 and 4 carry embedded titles
 > referencing internal `Ad_Advance` v4 pipeline-stage numbers (stage 1 = the variance